-Start your search for a home improvement contractor by getting recommendations from friends, family, and coworkers.
+Start your search contractor by getting recommendations from friends, family, and coworkers.
 You can also check with the National Association of the Remodeling Industry (NARI) for members near you (visit NARI's website at www.nari.org).
 Or ask a building inspector for the names of local contractors who regularly meet state and local code requirements.

-Once you have a list of contractors, conduct telephone interviews to determine whether they're available, can handle the type and size of your project, and can provide you with references.
+Once you have a list of prospective home contractors, conduct telephone interviews to determine whether they're available, can handle the type and size of your project, and can provide you with references.

 Then meet with at least three contractors in your home.
 This is your chance to see how well you can communicate with the contractor (an important factor since you'll be dealing with the contractor on a daily basis) and to ask detailed questions about the contractor's business, experience, and your project.

-As a general rule of thumb, throw out any bids that are significantly lower than the others.
+As a general rule, throw out any bids that are significantly lower than the others.
 An extremely low bid is a sign that the contractor may use low-quality materials, cut corners, or be desperate for work.

 Your next task is to conduct an independent investigation into the contractors and their businesses.
 Do the following: